A Void: Translations

 It was translated into English by Gilbert Adair, with the title A Void, for which he won the Scott Moncrieff Prize in 1995.
 The Adair translation of the book also won the 1996 Firecracker Alternative Book Award for Fiction.

-Three other English translations are titled A Vanishing by Ian Monk, Vanish'd! by John Lee, and Omissions by Julian West.
+Various English translations are titled A Vanishing by Ian Monk, Vanish'd! by John Lee, and Omissions by Julian West.

-All translators have imposed upon themselves a similar lipogrammatic constraint to the original, avoiding the most commonly used letter of the alphabet.
-This precludes the use of words normally considered essential such as je ("I"), et ("and"), and le (masculine "the") in French, as well as "me", "be", and "the" in English.
-The Spanish version contains no a, which is the second most commonly used letter in the Spanish language (first being e), while the Russian version contains no о.
-The Japanese version does not use syllables containing the sound "i" (い, き, し, etc.) at all.
+All translators have asked that the text follow the lipogrammatic constraint of the original work, avoiding the most commonly used letter of the alphabet.
+This precludes the use of words normally considered crucial such as je ("I"), et ("and"), and le (masculine "the") in French, as well as "me", "be", and "the" in English.
+The Spanish version contains no a, which is the second most common suffix in the Spanish language (first being e), while the Russian version contains no о.
+In Japan, "A Void" contains no syllables with the sound "i" (い, き, し, etc.) at all.